Druki-ru/website/README.md

 ### Install a local copy

-**Warning!** Currently, Drupal cor has a bug [#3176625](https://www.drupal.org/project/drupal/issues/3176625).
+**Warning!** Currently, Drupal core has a bug [#3176625](https://www.drupal.org/project/drupal/issues/3176625).
 Before it resolved, you must patch core before running installation process, otherwise it will fail during config imports.
 Nothing can be done from our site.

 1. Clone this repository by `git clone https://github.com/Druki-ru/website.git`.
 1. Add `$settings['config_sync_directory'] = '../config/sync';` to your **settings.php**.